runxiyu/nwww/content/blog/languseful.md

 * I do not enjoy cloning a repository and figuring out that it only supports C++, when I was looking for a C library.
 * Anything written in Go is, in my experience, quite pleasant to hack on.
 Most Go code I read is quite idiomatic and well-documented.
+(Except, of course, for the usual shenanigans surrounding error handling and zero values.)
 * Python code generally has a wide range of quality to expect from.
 * I am willing to hack on projects written in Rust, but I need to spend extra time to do so, along with ensuring that I have my more powerful laptop nearby